ShikaSD/kotlin-compiler-dagger-plugin/PROPOSAL.md

         *module(::fooBarModule)
     )

-    val instance: Bar = fooComponent.get()
+    val instance: Bar = fooComponent.bar
 }
 ```

-It should be possible to generate the endpoints dynamically based on the usage in code.
-Problems to address:
- - Runtime branching in parameters and method call
- - implementation details implicitly escaping interface of DI container.
- - Multiple definitions of component in the same module (different modules make it even worse)
+This way, the dependency graph can be defined in multiple ways.
+The framework task is to ensure that
+all the types are known in the compile time and validate the graph.

+Food for thought:
+ - Is such "dynamic" definition providing better user experience rather than "static graph" that Dagger use?

 ## Wiring